AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: Code Coverage

-GPS is integrated with `gcov`, the GNU code coverage utility.
+GPS is integrated with :program:`gcov`, the GNU code coverage utility.
 Within GPS, you can compute, load, and visualize code coverage information.
 You can do this for individual files, for each file of the current project, for individual projects in a hierarchy, or for the entire project hierarchy currently loaded by GPS.

 Once computed and loaded, GPS summarizes the coverage information in a